Write Outside the Window

 When Not to Use

-- When the external storage itself becomes too large to manage (at that point, you need indexed search, not flat files)
+• When the external storage itself becomes too large to manage (at that point, you need indexed search with proper retrieval)